atcasanova/hackyeaster2023/CrashBash/README.md

     main(create_tmp_dir())
 ```

-So I was sure it could be done "easier".
+So, I was convinced that there must be an "easier" way to solve this.

-After checking `env`, I found out that there was a variable named REMOTE_HOST that held the IP connected to the box.
+Upon inspecting env, I discovered a variable named REMOTE_HOST that contained the IP address connected to the box, which would give me the `.` character needed to run `/printflag.sh`.
-So that's what I came up with:
+That's when I came up with the following solution:

 ```bash
 #!/bin/bash